Henshall/php-tinder-api/readme.md

 ### Get Recommendations
 This gives you a list of other users you can swipe on - and that are recommended to you based on your profile settings.
-It returns 0-25 matches.
+It returns 0-25 potential matches.
 ```php
 $tinderApi = new TinderApi;
 $result = $tinderApi->getRecommendations($tinder_token);